 Generally, a development is allowed to withdraw funds for expenditures related to non-routine major repairs or replacements.
 (See CHFA form HM 6-22 - Replacement Reserve Descriptive Codes which is within the Escrow Disbursement Forms Workbook for a list of eligible expenditures.)
 CHFA has the discretion to make exceptions to this general rule on a case-by-case basis.

-To assess the long-term capital needs of a development, CHFA may require the owner to commission a capital needs assessment from a qualified independent inspection firm, which is payable from a development's operating budget.
+To assess the long-term capital needs of a development, CHFA may require the owner to commission a capital needs assessment from a qualified independent inspection firm, which is payable from a development's operating account.

 HUD-insured developments must obtain pre-approval from HUD for any escrow reimbursements.
 However, CHFA approval is also required.
-If CHFA is your Contract Administrator, CHFA verifies all work and expenditures and notifies HUD of any discrepancies.

 Questions?
 Contact your CHFA Asset Manager.

 This summary outlines the approval policy by which a development obtains authorization from CHFA for an escrow disbursement.
 It also details the disbursement request process.
 (Updated 12/2023)

 This workbook contains all the Escrow Disbursement Forms that are needed for an escrow disbursement.
 In addition, it also includes worksheets listing the CHFA Classifications and the Descriptive Codes. (updated 12/2023) Note: User friendly version posted 12/2023.